-Our paper is closely related to Lines and Westerhoff (2009) where we also use a monetary model as a starting point for their analysis but concentrate on the case of rational and extrapolative expectations.
+Our paper is closely related to Lines and Westerhoff (2010) where we also use a monetary model as a starting point for the analysis but concentrate on the case of rational and extrapolative expectations.
 One result of that paper is that macroeconomic dynamics may be subject to a phenomenon called intermittency, i.e. the inflation rate may stay very close to its normal value for an extended period of time, but then, apparently out of the blue, wild inflation rate changes emerge.
-Numerical studies of the model presented in this paper suggest that the dynamics have a stronger cyclical nature which seems to be more consistent with real macroeconomic dynamics.
-Moreover, rational expectations can only be regarded as a theoretical benchmark scenario since there is no empirical evidence for such behavior in real data.
-The object of this paper is to work with forecasting rules which are empirically observable.
+Repeated irregular jump returns from extreme values to near the steady state (leading to temporarily calm dynamics) are caused by the "super-stabilizing" impact of rational expectations, which become dominant when macroeconomic dynamics become too volatile.
+Numerical studies of the model presented in this paper, in which extrapolative expectations compete with regressive expectations, suggest that the dynamics have a stronger cyclical nature which seems to be more consistent with real macroeconomic dynamics.1 Moreover, rational expectations can only be regarded as a theoretical benchmark scenario since there is no empirical evidence for such behavior in real data.
+One objective of this paper is to work with forecasting rules which are empirically observable.
+In our view, and we stress this here explicitly, this seems to be very important to make real progress in understanding macroeconomic dynamics.

 Note that there are several other interesting papers in this area and we mention a few of them here.
-For instance, Branch and McGough (2008, 2009) investigate the role of heterogeneous expectation formation within a New Keynesian framework.
+For instance, Branch and McGough (2009, 2010) investigate the role of heterogeneous expectation formation within a New Keynesian framework.
 In their model, agents have to predict both the future inflation rate and the future output level.
 Franke (2007) also considers a model in which agents use different forecasting rules to predict the inflation rate.
 An interesting insight of his paper is that the average of these inflation forecasts may be interpreted as a proxy for the current inflation climate (which circumvents a more or less open aggregation problem to which we come back later).
 The papers by Anufriev et al. (2008) and de Grauwe (2008) explore how monetary policy rules may work in such approaches.
 Westerhoff (2006) does the same but with a focus on the effectiveness of some common fiscal policy rules.
 Some contributions stress the agents' learning behavior more strongly.
 For instance, Berardi (2007) considers a model which is populated by two different types of agents who learn through recursive least squares techniques the parameter values of their forecasting strategies.
 Tuinstra and Wagener (2006) come up with an interesting setup which includes an evolutionary competition between two different estimation procedures.
+Other papers in this exciting and burgeoning field of research include Brazier et al. (2008), de Grauwe (2010, 2011), Branch and McGough (2011) and Wegner and Westerhoff (2011), among others.